wzrayyy-university/.github/profile/README.md

 # University index

 > [!NOTE]
-> All repositories will remain private until the end of the exam session.
+> All assignment repositories will stay private until the end of their respective semesters

 ## CompArch